HOA Homeowners' Rights Task Force

 HOA story and statement

-by Bernabeau, 9 months ago
+by Bernabeau, over 1 year ago

 I am a member of an HOA in Fort Collins.
 I have been concerned for years that the HOA board of directors is not following the covenants and bylaws and when I tried to make a complaint with the state, I was told by the department head himself that complaints are just filed and forgotten because there is no one to enforce the state's HOA laws.